 "Encryption policy - Tunnels" tab

-From version 2 onwards of the firmware, Stormshield Network firewalls support IPSec tunnels based on IKEv1 or IKEv2 protocols.
+From version 2 of the firmware onwards, Stormshield Network firewalls support IPSec tunnels based on IKEv1 or IKEv2 protocols.

-Both versions of the protocol currently cannot not be used simultaneously in the same IPSec policy.
+Peers that use different versions of the IKE protocol can now be defined in the same IPSec policy.